theaquacadet/pillager/README.md

     | |       _| |_  | |____  | |____   / ____ \  | |__| | | |____  | | \ \
     |_|      |_____| |______| |______| /_/    \_\  \_____| |______| |_|  \_\

-A wget bash script to download things from sites so I don't have to type the command out every time.
+A wget bash script to download things from sites.

 HOW TO USE
 ----------